Dangerous driving and careless driving are easily confused – but very different in terms of their consequences for Ontario drivers.

 The law recognizes that people make honest mistakes on the roads.
 So, a momentary lapse in concentration while driving may not be enough for a careless driving charge.

-And, in a Supreme Court of Canada case from 2008, it was declared that dangerous driving requires a “marked departure” from normal driving conduct.
+In a Supreme Court of Canada case from 2008, it was declared that dangerous driving requires a “marked departure” from normal driving conduct.

 However, exercising due consideration for other road users is a matter of public safety and is expected at all times.